ianlewis/cloud-dyndns-client/README.md

 go get github.com/IanLewis/cloud-dyndns-client/cmd/cloud-dyndns-client
 ```

-This will download the code, compile it, and leave an `embedmd` binary
+This will download the code, compile it, and leave an `cloud-dyndns-client` binary
 in `$GOPATH/bin`.

 ## Usage